Skip to content

 1. Messages flow into the group

-3. Every heartbeat cycle (~1h), the agent reviews accumulated WhatsApp history
+3. Every heartbeat cycle (~1h), the agent reviews messages in the session

 4. The agent occasionally reacts to a message with an emoji